hellaz/jekyll-applin/README.md

-# wingzy.github.io
+# home.askforthemoon.com
-Wingzy home powered by Jekyll &amp; github pages
+Ask for the moon home powered by Jekyll &amp; github pages

 ## Quickstart
 Jekyll explains itself from the code (start from /index.html), if you need help the doc is short & clear https://jekyllrb.com/docs/